-Bruker Corporation (NASDAQ:BRKR) was in 21 hedge funds’ portfolios at the end of the third quarter of 2019.
-BRKR shareholders have witnessed a decrease in enthusiasm from smart money recently.
-There were 27 hedge funds in our database with BRKR holdings at the end of the previous quarter.
-Our calculations also showed that BRKR isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
+Bruker Corporation (NASDAQ:BRKR) was in 25 hedge funds’ portfolios at the end of the first quarter of 2019.
+BRKR investors should be aware of a decrease in hedge fund interest recently.
+There were 26 hedge funds in our database with BRKR positions at the end of the previous quarter.
+Our calculations also showed that brkr isn’t among the 30 most popular stocks among hedge funds.

 What have hedge funds been doing with Bruker Corporation (NASDAQ:BRKR)?

-At the end of the third quarter, a total of 21 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of -22% from the previous quarter.
-On the other hand, there were a total of 24 hedge funds with a bullish position in BRKR a year ago.
-With hedge funds’ positions undergoing their usual ebb and flow, there exists a select group of key hedge fund managers who were adding to their stakes considerably (or already accumulated large positions).
+At the end of the first quarter, a total of 25 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of -4% from one quarter earlier.
+By comparison, 21 hedge funds held shares or bullish call options in BRKR a year ago.
+With hedgies’ positions undergoing their usual ebb and flow, there exists a few noteworthy hedge fund managers who were upping their stakes substantially (or already accumulated large positions).

 |Ticker||No of HFs with positions||Total Value of HF Positions (x1000)||Change in HF Position|